anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       ]
     }

-When defining the usage link relations, extensions SHOULD specify the media types expected to be used with those link relations.
+When defining the usage link relations, extensions should specify the media types expected to be used with those link relations.

 Regardless of the category of these extensions, their usage may also